-The Samaritan House is a homeless shelter that provides up to 3 nights stay for homeless persons.
-The stay can be extended provided an extension is requested and granted.
 The YWCA has a homeless shelter for women and children.
 Housing is provided as well as job skills and job referrals.
 Some of the housing is provided through the Housing Authority's Section 8 program.
 When possible these women are also encouraged to participate in the FSSP.